ioops-io/gitsync/README.md

 ![diagram](usecase.drawio.png)

-You work in different projects and you will not able make references during CI/CD or would you want to share code among unrelated project.
-The **Gitsync** will help you making two diferrent repositories in sync.
+Either you work in different projects and you will not able make references during CI/CD or would you want to share code among unrelated project.
+The **Gitsync** will help you making two diferrent repositories's folder in sync.

 ## Implementation

 ### Configuration example

-In yours ```.gitsync``` folder create a file **.yml** (or as many as needed) configuring gitsync.
+In yours ```.gitsync``` folder create a configuration file **NAME.yml** to configuring gitsync.

+**Example:**

 ```yaml
 gitsync: